FHOOEAIST/geofiles/README.md

 #### Addons

-Next to the geo-referencing features, the `.geoobj` extension also supports exchanging `scale`, `rotation`, as well as `translation` information in the `origin-based` variant using the following line prefixes:
+Next to the geo-referencing features, the `.geoobj` extension also supports exchanging `scale`, `rotation`, as well as `translation` information using the following line prefixes:

 1. `sc` for adding scale information (`s` is already defined in `.obj` for smoothing groups)
 2. `t` for translation information